The Steering Committee (CD-P-TO)

 The CD-P-TO was established following the Third Conference of European Health Ministers in Paris in 1987 on the Ethical, Organisational and Legislative Aspects of Organ Transplantation.
-This Committee is chaired by Dr Alessandro Nanni Costa and is composed of internationally-recognised experts from Council of Europe member states, observer countries, the European Commission, the World Health Organization (WHO), representatives from the Committee on Bioethics of the Council of Europe (DH-BIO) and several other non-governmental organisations.
+This Committee is chaired by Dr Emanuele Cozzi (Italy) and co-chaired by Dr Akila Chandrasekar (United Kingdom) and is composed of internationally-recognised experts from Council of Europe member states, observer countries, the European Commission, the World Health Organization (WHO), representatives from the Steering Committee for the protection of human rights in the fields of biomedicine and health (CDBIO) and several other non-governmental organisations.
 Their activities are co-ordinated by the scientific Secretariat.

 The mission of the CD-P-TO is to:

 - Examine questions related to the transplantation of organs, tissues and cells, with regards to quality and safety standards and their implementation.

 - Monitor practices in Europe and assess risks linked to procurement, storage and transplantation of organs, tissues and cells.